Berberidaceae (family name)

 Flowering time: April-May.

 Hardy to minus 17ºC.
 It tolerates any soil (except constantly waterlogged) enjoying full sun or partial shade.
 A major nectar source, it yields 30-35 pounds of honey per acre, which is golden-amber in colour, and the pollen is green in colour.
-Fruit, which appears July-August, is edible raw or cooked and pleasant when fully ripe; also used in preserves.
+Fruit known as barberries, which appears July-August, is edible raw or cooked and pleasant when fully ripe.
 Berberine, universally present in all parts of Berberis species but especially the rhizomes, has marked antibacterial effects and has also shown anti-tumour activity.
-Noted for attracting wildlife.
+One amazing 16th Century Persian dish known as Mutanjaan, has barberries as a central ingredient.